jaylach/kale/README.md

 _By using the pipe (`|`) we are able to call actions and/or embed other templates.
 When using the pipe, the identifier before the pipe is the first parameter that will be passed to the action.
 This identifier is either a binding on the input object or an underscore, which means use the full input object.
 Prefixing an action with the at symbol (`@`) tells kale to use a template with that name.
-Note that the template does not have to be in the same file, only compiled._
+Note that kale will currenly only look for other templates if they are compiled in the same location as the calling template._

 **To call an action with multiple arguments, and/or call multiple actions:**